At RM Mortgage Solutions we can refer you to an equity release specialist in Birmingham who will be able to provide advice and discuss your options.

 Equity Release Lifetime mortgages are proving to be an increasingly popular way for people to raise cash to fund their retirement years.
-A lifetime mortgage gives a person the opportunity to release a cash lump sum from their home to spend as and how they wish, with typically no monthly repayments to meet.
+A lifetime mortgage allows someone the freedom to free up cash from their home to spend as and how they wish, with typically no monthly repayments to meet.

 Interest accrues on the loan at a fixed rate each month.
 The loan plus the accumulated interest are repaid in full when the property is sold usually upon your (and your partners) death, or entry into long term care.

-- You retain full ownership of your property.
+- The ownership of your home remains yours.

 - The cash lump sum is yours to spend as you wish.

 - Some lifetime mortgages allow you to guarantee an inheritance.